bemit/satellite-app/README.md

 Look into files:

 - [`config`](./config) folder with [app config and wiring](#config)
-- [`assemble.php`](./assemble.php) include composer autoload, setup DI, Annotations, gather configurations and create the system modules from config
+- [`assemble.php`](./assemble.php) composer autoload, gathers configurations and creates the system modules from that config
 - [`launch.php`](./launch.php) runs `assemble()` and dispatches the `SatelliteApp` event
 - [`app`](./app) folder with a basic commands and route handler structure